influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/create-bucket.md

 | Bucket               | `name`           |
 | Retention Rules      | `retentionRules` |

-The following example creates a bucket with a retention period of `86,400` seconds, or twenty-four hours:
+The following example creates a bucket with a retention period of `86,400` seconds, or 24 hours:

 ```sh
 {{% get-shared-text "api/v2.0/buckets/oss/create.sh" %}}